Birabongse Bhanudej

+Bira also competed in sailing events at four Summer Olympic Games and was an amateur pilot, undertaking several long-distance flights in light aircraft and gliders; in 1952 he flew from London to Bangkok in his own twin-engine Miles Gemini.
+During the Second World War, when motor racing was suspended, he applied his aviation skills to the training of Royal Air Force (RAF) fighter pilots, later serving as chief instructor at the St Merryn Royal Naval Air Station with a specialisation in glider-pilot instruction.

+Bira is credited with establishing the racing colours of Thailand: pale blue and yellow.
+Upon his death in December 1985, the Bira Circuit was built in his honour, becoming the first motor racing circuit in Thailand to meet FIA standards.

 Early life

-Prince Birabongse's parents were Prince Bhanurangsi Savangwongse and his second wife.
-Birabongse's paternal grandfather was King Mongkut, loosely portrayed in the Hollywood movies The King and I and Anna and the King.
-His mother died when Prince Birabongse was only four years old.
-Birabongse was sent to Europe in 1927 to complete his education in England at Eton College, where he joined one of his nephews, a grandchild of his father through his first marriage.
+Bira's parents were Prince Bhanurangsi Savangwongse and his second wife.
+Bira's paternal grandfather was King Mongkut, loosely portrayed in the Hollywood movies The King and I and Anna and the King.
+His mother died when Bira was only four years old.
+Bira was sent to Europe in 1927 to complete his education in England at Eton College, where he joined one of his nephews, a grandchild of his father through his first marriage.
 While he was at Eton Bira's father died, leaving him an orphan.
-He was placed under the care of his cousin, Prince Chula Chakrabongse, who ultimately became Prince Bira's legal guardian.
-On leaving Eton at age 18, in early 1933, Prince Bira moved in with Prince Chula in London, while he decided on his future.
+He was placed under the care of his cousin, Prince Chula Chakrabongse, who ultimately became Bira's legal guardian.
+On leaving Eton at age 18, in early 1933, Bira moved in with Prince Chula in London, while he decided on his future.

-Prince Birabongse had been registered to attend Trinity College, Cambridge, but had not passed the Cambridge University entrance examination.
-Initially, Prince Chula hired a tutor for Prince Bira, to better prepare him for the exam, but Prince Bira changed his mind and expressed a desire to learn sculpture rather than attend university.
-Prince Chula approached leading sculptor Charles Wheeler, and Wheeler took Prince Bira on as a pupil within his studio.
-Although Prince Bira showed some talent as a sculptor, in Wheeler's opinion he needed to learn to draw, and so in the autumn of 1934 Prince Bira enrolled at the Byam Shaw School of Art.
-Prince Birabongse did not attend the Byam Shaw School for very long, but while there he became friendly with a fellow student, Ceril Heycock, and he began courting her in earnest only a few weeks later.
+Bira had been registered to attend Trinity College, Cambridge, but had not passed the Cambridge University entrance examination.
+Initially, Prince Chula hired a tutor for Bira, to better prepare him for the exam, but Bira changed his mind and expressed a desire to learn sculpture rather than attend university.
+Prince Chula approached leading sculptor Charles Wheeler, and Wheeler took Bira on as a pupil within his studio.
+Although Bira showed some talent as a sculptor, in Wheeler's opinion he needed to learn to draw, and so in the autumn of 1934 Bira enrolled at the Byam Shaw School of Art.
+Bira did not attend the Byam Shaw School for very long, but while there he became friendly with a fellow student, Ceril Heycock, and he began courting her in earnest only a few weeks later.
 However, both Prince Chula and her parents placed severe limitations on their relationship, and it was not until 1938 that they were able to marry.